 Layer 21,25 and 112 respectively

 tPlace, tNames and tSilk.
-In our example this leads to a quite messy silkscreen.
-You could just go ahead and delete what you dont want from the board/library but this is quite tedious, so we dont want to do that.
-Instead we will adjust what we export to our Gerber file.
+In our example, this leads to a quite messy silkscreen.
+You could just go ahead and delete what you don’t want from the board/library, but this is quite tedious, so we would rather not do that.
+Instead, we will adjust what we export to our Gerber file.

 Open up your design and navigate to the